Online Data Migration from SQL Sources to FalkorDB

 How the loaders work (high level)

-Each loader uses a JSON/YAML configuration to define:
+Each loader uses JSON/YAML configuration to define:

 • How rows map to:

-• Nodes (labels, key properties, property mappings)
+• Nodes (labels, keys, property mappings)

 Common concepts